 3. Death Becomes Her (1992)

-Death Becomes Her is one of Bruce Willis movies belonging to black comedy genre directed by Robert Zemeckis.
-The plot revolves around two women as they rival one another over a man’s affection, seek for revenge, their attempt at drinking a potion promising eternal youth and its ramifications.
+Death Becomes Her is one of Bruce Willis movies belonging to the black comedy genre directed by Robert Zemeckis.
+The plot revolves around two women as they rival one another over a man’s affection, seek revenge, their attempt at drinking a potion promising eternal youth, and its ramifications.